German Paratroopers “Green Devils”, 1943–1945

 Not surprisingly, sales of these bungled figure sets fall far short of the manufacturers’ expectations, but the problems are carried forward set after set after set.
 Airfix folded, Atlantic folded, ESCI folded, Revell dropped a large part of its historic figure line from the new catalog, but there is very little indication that manufacturers are interested in what their

 Many wasted poses: To compound the lack of proper support weapons, most of the specialist types in this box are armed or posed incorrectly.
-German soldiers operating crew-served weapons were issued with pistols, but these specialists carry almost no gear at all, not even field flasks.
-The lack of pistols is a grave oversight, because German paratroopers were all issued pistols with which to defend themselves until they reached an airdropped weapons container.
+German soldiers operating crew-served weapons were issued with pistols, but these specialists carry almost no gear at all, not even a water bottle.
+The lack of pistols is a grave oversight, because German paratroopers were all issued pistols with which to defend themselves until they could reach an airdropped weapons container.

 - The two machine gunners cannot be anywhere near the combat zone; one is using his weapon as an armrest, with the barrel stuck into the dirt, and the other is standing at ease, in formation.
 Nobody else is in formation, making this solitary pose rather pointless.